-We will not disrupt classrooms after 3:30 p.m. to notify a teacher or student about a change in the plans fordismissal.
+We will not disrupt classrooms after 3:30 p.m. or 2:10 p.m. on Wednesday to notify a teacher or student about a change in the plans for dismissal.
 We ask that families communicate end of day plans with your student each morning before school to reduce impact on class time, so that class time is rarely impacted with changes.
 If there is an EMERGENCY in which you have to contact your child about a change in plans for the end of the day, you need to call the office.